derdanielmoin/inkstich-fonts-addons/README.md

 - Create a svg in inkscape and write all charachters in all combinations that the font replace with single curves.
 - Convert the text to pathes and group each charachter in a single group
 - Rename the group (with objects panel) to letter
-- Use the "add prefix ..."-addon in extensions -> inkstich fonts menu to rename this groups to "small_..." or "big_..." or other combinations needed.
+- Use the "add prefix ..."-addon in extensions -> inkstitch fonts menu to rename this groups to "small_..." or "big_..." or other combinations needed.
 - In each charachter group dublicate the path.
 The unchanched original path must be the most down path in the group.
 This one is used internal in the addon to later replace the stich text with the abouve pathes.
 The other could be used to to make the satin stich.
 Multiple pathes are allowed.
 For script fonts it is a good idea to arrange them in writing order.
-- next mark all letter groups and use "export chars..." in extensions -> inkstich fonts menu. this creates or adds to a file that contains all the charachters. they are stored in a map with index: font name + size + name of the group. if you run twice, same indices are replaced.
+- next mark all letter groups and use "export chars..." in extensions -> inkstitch fonts menu. this creates or adds to a file that contains all the charachters. they are stored in a map with index: font name + size + name of the group. if you run twice, same indices are replaced.
 - Next you could create your stiching svg and write some text.
-- Convert this text to pathes and use "replace chars..." from extensions -> inkstich fonts.
+- Convert this text to pathes and use "replace chars..." from extensions -> inkstitch fonts.
 - make (hopefully little) changes that are nessesary and stich your text!

 ## Licences